 To bring in a robust flavor to these to die for blueberry muffins.
 Replace the white sugar in the crumb topping with brown sugar.
 This may change the texture of the crumb topping and the topping will be darker in color.

-A couple of ways to bring in more flavor to these to die for blueberry muffins would be.
+A couple of ways to bring more flavor to these to die for blueberry muffins would be.
 Adding in vanilla extract or blueberry emulsion to the muffin batter.
 Drizzle a powdered sugar glaze on top of the freshly baked muffins.

 To Die For Blueberry Muffins